Page 12: 2014/2018 – KIT and other projects and assignments

 (made on commission for Euromast Vastgoed BV, Rotterdam, Netherlands)

-This work is on permanent display at the Euromast observation tower in Rotterdam.
+This work was on display at the Euromast observation tower 2018 through 2020.

 Bas-relief in salvaged wood, 460 x 460 x 32cm